LJacobDev/self_driving_car_with_javascript/README.md

 Tutorial link:  https://www.youtube.com/watch?v=Rs_rAxEsAvI

-The objective was to make a rectangle 'self driving car' that could make its way through traffic, using a simple neural network for decision making.
+The objective was to make a rectangular 'self driving car' that could make its way through traffic, using a simple neural network for decision making.

 The program is made in JavaScript with no additional libraries used.